 Staying safe: Schools and teachers are responsible for the actions of their students while in The Village.

 What to Wear and Bring

 Programs take place both inside the historic buildings and outdoors, in all weather.
 Please ensure that students dress appropriately for the conditions and time of year.
-In hot weather, hats and sunscreen are a sensible precaution.

-- Litterless lunches are appreciated.
+Let’s cut back on waste!
+Litterless lunches are appreciated.

 Staff First Aid Training: Many staff at Black Creek Pioneer Village have first aid training.
 In the rare event of an injury, rapid response procedures are in place.

 Nearest Hospital/Emergency Response Time: Humber River Regional Hospital is the closest hospital.
 Depending on urgency of incident, Toronto EMS response time is between eight to 20 minutes.